pandu86/skills-communicate-using-markdown/README.md

 ### :keyboard: Activity: Merge your pull request

 1. Click **Merge pull request**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
-[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.
+[GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step. testing the pull request

 <footer>